ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/RavenDB-cli.markdown

 ```

 - RavenDB can operate as service/daemon without console input.
-It is possible to access the cli through the provided [rvn](https://github.com/ravendb/ravendb/tree/v4.0/tools/rvn)  **TODO: Location? ** application as follows:
+It is possible to access the cli through the provided `rvn` application as follows:
 ```
 rvn admin-channel [RavenDB process Id]
 ```
-- ***rvn admin-channel*** useses [Named Pipe Connection](https://en.wikipedia.org/wiki/Named_pipe) and can connect to RavenDB CLI only when running on the same machine as the server (and with appropriate prevelages).
+- ***rvn admin-channel*** uses [Named Pipe Connection](https://en.wikipedia.org/wiki/Named_pipe) and can connect to RavenDB CLI only when running on the same machine as the server (and with appropriate privileges).

 <br><br>